ONSdigital/application-profile/README.md

 | W06000015 | 2004-01-01T00:00:00/P3Y | Female | 83.3            |
 | ...       | ...                     | ...    | ...             |

-Given the above CSV, a fairly basic CSVW metadata file would look as follows:
+Given the above CSV, a minimal CSVW metadata file would look as follows:

 ```json
 {